-THE LINE DRAWN COMMUNITY STANDARDS are a unified set of practices developed over three years by the New England performing arts community in collaboration with IMPACT Boston to address and prevent harassment.
-These nine standards were developed through a collaborative process of summits, surveys, and community meetings.
+These Community Standards are a unified set of practices developed over three years by the New England performing arts community in collaboration with IMPACT Boston.
+These nine standards were developed through a process that Included summits, anonymous surveys, and community meetings.
 They are designed to be rigorous and impactful, while remaining achievable by performing arts organizations of all sizes and budgets.
 By adopting at least eight of the nine standards, a company can receive a Line Drawn Designation.

 In 2018 & 2019, StageSource held a series of Summits, facilitated by Meg Stone of IMPACT Boston, to learn from the community what their needs and concerns were and discuss how we need to move forward.
 Theatre-makers and patrons from around New England joined the Line Drawn Working Group to tackle issues brought up by the community during these Line Drawn Summits and worked to develop a set of Community Standards for New England artists and organizations to adopt and follow that deal with harassment.